 Buyers that regularly upload disposition data will make the most of source management.

 How to access

-- Go to Sources section and select the desired campaign in Select campaign menu:
+- Go to Sources, select the desired campaign and click Appy filter:

 - Go to Dashboard, navigate to Sales funnel card and click Manage your sources: